 Wake Forest Law offers employment opportunities within the school and is sometimes able to help students find employment within the community.
 However, the American Bar Association strongly recommends that students not work during the first year of law school because of the intense study requirements.
-A student may work up to a maximum of 20 hours per week during the second and third years.

 Positions and programs include: